-- 3.1 Applications for a mutual exchange must be made by completing the relevant application forms, obtainable. - 3.2 Tenants must not exchange properties without receiving written permission from their landlord. - 3.3 In processing exchanges, a number of checks will be carried out.
-These include carrying out home visits to ensure: - The accuracy of the details contained in the application form; - The reasons for requesting the exchange; - Ensuring there are no tenancy-related debts owed to either organisation; - There are no current court orders or breach of tenancy conditions held against either party wishing to exchange; and - There have been no unauthorised alterations made to the property. - 3.4 Reports will be provided and obtained covering all aspects of the conduct of the tenancies.
+- 3.1 Applications for a mutual exchange must be made by completing the relevant application forms for each landlord. - 3.2 Tenants must not exchange properties without first receiving written permission from their landlord. - 3.3 In processing exchanges, a number of checks will be carried out.
+These include carrying out home visits to ensure: - The accuracy of the details contained in the application form; - The reasons for requesting the exchange; - Ensuring there are no tenancy-related debts owed to either organisation; - There are no current court orders or breach of tenancy conditions held against either party wishing to exchange; and - There have been no unauthorised alterations made to the property.

+- The tenant has caused damage and/or wilfully neglected the property. - 3.4 Reports will be provided and obtained covering all aspects of the conduct of the tenancies.
 These reports will be used as a basis for deciding whether or not to approve an exchange.